-Ensuring healthy lives and promoting well-being for all at all ages services.
-The Safaricom Foundation partnered with the Kenya Diabetes Management and Information Centre (DMI) to provide a wide range of health information and services (dental care, eye care, general consultations and specialized services) to Kenyan communities country wide.
+Ensuring healthy lives and promoting well-being for all at all ages partnered with the Kenya Diabetes Management and Information Centre (DMI) to provide a wide range of health information and services (dental care, eye care, general consultations and specialized services) to Kenyan communities country wide.
 Using diabetes and hypertension as entry points for information and screening, the partnership has delivered 120 medical camps and reached more than 300,000 people.
-Beyond on site diagnosis, treatment and prescriptions, hundreds of Kenyans were referred for cataract surgeries, cancer treatment and other lifesaving surgical interventions.
+Beyond on-site diagnosis, treatment and prescriptions, hundreds of Kenyans were referred for cataract surgeries, cancer treatment and other lifesaving surgical interventions.

-The doctor to patient ratio in Kenya is currently XXXXX.
-In addition, many Kenyans never get the chance to access specialized medical
+The doctor to patient ratio in Kenya lies at 1:17000.
+In addition, many Kenyans never get the chance to access specialized medical services.
+The Safaricom Foundation